petermnhull/MathBioCoursework/README.md

 # MathBioCoursework
-Stochastic simulation code and derivations for mathematical biology coursework.
+Stochastic simulation code and derivations for mathematical biology coursework completed in 2019 at Imperial College.